OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 Template
 ========

-**Provision template** is a YAML formatted file with parameters specifying the new physical resources to be provisioned.
-Contains:
+A **provision template** is a YAML-formatted file with parameters specifying the new physical resources to be provisioned.
+It contains:

 * header (name, configuration playbook, parent template)
 * global default parameters for

   * remote connection (SSH),
   * host provision driver,
-  * host configuration tunables,
+  * host configuration tunables.

 * list of provision objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.